-Seven’s former HR head Melanie Allibon left the company in December 2016, shortly after the two-year affair between former executive assistant Amber Harrison and CEO Tim Worner
+Seven’s former HR head Melanie Allibon left the company in December 2016, shortly after the two-year affair between former executive assistant Amber Harrison and CEO Tim Worner was made public.

 Allibon played a prominent role in the efforts to negotiate Harrison out of the organisation after executive chairman Kerry Stokes was told about Harrison’s affair with Worner.

 Moreover, Allibon conducted a number of meetings with her about the affair, according to a claim filed by Harrison to the Human Rights Commission.

 She was also involved in the formation of a confidential deed designed to silence Harrison about the scandal.

 Before working at Enero, McGrath was national head of staffing for Bain & Company and has held senior HR roles for two decades.